 With recruitment, issues arise when we start talking about time to hire, specifically when talking about onboarding.
 A significant contributor in this is the delivery and onboarding of devices, which often falls on IT to organize.
 This, in and of itself, takes extra time, however, in the context of 2021, you also have supply chain issues (slower postal/courier service, not enough supply to meet demand, etc.) that impact the time it takes even more for employees to receive their devices.

 These issues equally apply to the onboarding of current staff when moving from brick and mortar to WaH.
 Devices needing delivery from the office location or, as before, purchased and distributed, generally leads to a waiting period of one to three days before the employee can even start working.

 For many WaH solutions, the onboarding process itself can be arduous.
-Some employees do not even make it past the setup stage, often abandoning it before the process is complete.
+Some employees do not even make it past the setup stage, often abandoning it before the process is complete, our customers report employee attrition during lengthy onboarding is around 60%.
 IT must also be there the entire time to support the employee throughout the setup, which can take anywhere between one and three hours depending on the solution, as such the cost related to time spent by IT team during onboarding can be substantial.

 There is a direct impact on downtime when it comes to the above issues, but they can also cause employee attrition; in the BPO industry, in particular, we've seen companies report losing up to 60% of their agents to attrition due to prolonged or overly complicated onboarding.

 This attrition has immediate cost implications; the cost of employee turnover is estimated to range between 100% and 300% of the replaced employee's salary.
 By ensuring timely onboarding of current staff, substantial costs can be avoided.

 "Organizations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%."

 -Brandon Hall Group, True Cost of a Bad Hire